aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getDisplayName() {#getDisplayName--}

 <b>@deprecated.</b> Please use the 'displayName' property instead.
-Represents the PivotField display name.
+Represents the display name of pivot field in the pivot table view.

 ```javascript
 getDisplayName() : string;